 The Church as the Bride in 2 Corinthians 11:1-4:

-We are married to one Husband, and that is to Christ.
+We are married to one Husband, and that Husband is Christ.

 For us, as individual believers and as the corporate Bride of Christ, to seek life or love or meaning outside of Christ is idolatry.
 Yes, it is foolish and fruitless and harmful.
 But foundationally it is idolatry.
 It is a bitter betrayal of our Groom and it is a bitter forfeiture of our joy.
 He is the one Source of life and joy.